Qballjos/portainer_templates/README.md

 Added more items from various other portainer templates, after searching the forks from Qbalijos

-I would also like to eventually add the following container templates in the future
+I would also like to eventually add the following container templates in the future:

  - Vikunja

  - Rocket.Chat

- - Kavita (added)
+ - Kavita (Added Config, after reviewing docker setup notes)

- - Koomga (added)
+ - Koomga (Added Config, after reviewing docker setup notes)

- - MagicMirror2 (added)
+ - MagicMirror2 (Added Config, after reviewing docker setup notes)

- - Readarr (added)
+ - Readarr (Added Config, after reviewing docker setup notes)

-  Further to the above, Catagory Placement work will be on-going...
+  Further to the above, Catagory Placement work will be on-going...Some images will also be updated.

 # New Ubuntu Server Setup Instructions - Prep